Databases and DBMS

-Before we start learning SQL, let's get acquainted with the basic concepts about databases.
-This will help us to understand the scope of SQL and its environment. execution.
+Before we start learning SQL, let's get acquainted with the basic concepts of databases.
+This will help us understand the scope of SQL and the environment it operates in.

 A database is a set of data stored in a structured way